Skip to Content

 Comments:

--Women of childbearing potential on antiepileptic drug therapy should receive pregnancy counseling regarding the risk of fetal abnormalities.
-Generally, antiepileptic therapy should be continued during pregnancy, with monotherapy at the lowest effective dose whenever possible.
-Folic acid supplementation (5 mg) should be commenced four weeks prior to and continued for 12 weeks after conception.
+-According to some authorities, antiepileptic therapy should be continued during pregnancy using monotherapy at the lowest effective dose whenever possible.
+Folic acid supplementation (5 mg) should be commenced four weeks prior to and continued for twelve weeks after conception.
 Women should be followed by a specialist and offered detailed mid-trimester ultrasound.

 AU TGA pregnancy category D: Drugs which have caused, are suspected to have caused or may be expected to cause, an increased incidence of human fetal malformations or irreversible damage.
 These drugs may also have adverse pharmacological effects.
 Accompanying texts should be consulted for further details.